oskar-codes/Blockrush/README.md

 You play as a cube in a 2D world.
 When you move, you cannot stop until you reach a solid object.
 To finish a level, get to the treasure chest !
 There are also hidden crowns that you can (you don’t have to) pickup during your game.

-This game is just a prototype submitted to the Pixeler’s game jam.
-It will be deleted when the game jam is finished, but the full version will soon be released.
+This game was released for the Pixeler's game jam, and won the first place !